AnimeNL/volunteer-portal-api/anime/Services/README.md

 ## What are some examples of services?
 The following list contains the services implemented under this framework:

+- **[ImportProgramService](/anime/Services/ImportProgramService.php)**: Imports the event program
+  from an API exposed by the event, writing it to an intermediate representation used by the site.

 - **[ImportTeamService](/anime/Services/ImportTeamService.php)**: Imports information about the
   members in a team from the published CSV representation of a Google Spreadsheet sheet.